 - Improving product quality and reducing risk

-Although these reasons may be the most compelling justification for programs, they lack the clear and indisputable connection to the income statement, which is often required to gain funding.
+Although these reasons may be the most compelling justification for programs, they lack the clear and indisputable connection to the income statement often required to gain funding.

 - History with Digital Technologies – Most of today’s product-related programs include the use of new, product-related digital technologies such as 3D design, machine learning, augmented and virtual reality, smart-connected products and supply chains, and more.
-Unfortunately, the industry has limited history and experience with these digital technologies, especially at a large scale, and few quantitative benchmarks and qualitative success stories exist in the public domain as a result.
+Unfortunately, the industry has a limited history and experience with these digital technologies, especially at a large scale.
+As a result, few quantitative benchmarks and qualitative success stories exist in the public domain.

 SIX WAYS TO MAKE IT EASIER